benjamincblake/concordance_sys/version2/readme.txt

-this direcotry contains three variants of concord.
+this directory contains three variants of concord version 2.

 -an updated c version with indented output to match concord2 output style, accomapnied with a make fuile for its header files and source code.